Gradient Coding from Cyclic MDS Codes and Expander Graphs: Approximate Gradient Coding from Expander Graphs

 \end{example}

-Restricting~$d$ to be a constant (i.e., not to grow with~$n$) is detrimental to the error term in~\eqref{equation:benefitOverTrivial} due to Theorem~\ref{theorem:lambdaLowerBound}, but allows lower storage overhead.
-If one wishes a lower error term at the price of higher overhead, the following is useful.
+Restricting~$d$ to be a constant (i.e., not to grow with~$n$) is detrimental to the improvement factor~$\frac{\lambda}{d}$ due to Theorem~\ref{theorem:lambdaLowerBound}, but allows lower storage overhead.
+If one wishes a smaller (i.e., better) improvement factor at the price of higher overhead, the following is useful.